J-F-Liu/lopdf/README.md

         }
     }

-    // If no "Pages" found abort
-    if pages_object.is_none() {
+    // If no "Pages" object found abort if pages_object.is_none() {
         println!("Pages root not found.");

         return Ok(());
     }

-    // Iter over all "Page" and collect with the parent "Pages" created before for (object_id, object) in documents_pages.iter() {
+    // Iterate over all "Page" objects and collect into the parent "Pages" created before for (object_id, object) in documents_pages.iter() {
         if let Ok(dictionary) = object.as_dict() {
             let mut dictionary = dictionary.clone();